Contingency, Irony, and Solidarity: 5) Self-creation and affiliation: Proust, Nietzsche, and Heidegger

 Rorty views Proust, Nietzsche, and Heidegger each as different types of ironists.
 In Remembrance of Things Past, Proust almost perfectly exemplifies ironism by constantly recontextualizing and redefining the characters he meets along the way, thus preventing any particular final vocabulary from becoming especially salient.
 Nietzsche is an ironist because he believes all truths to be contingent, but he tends to slip back into metaphysics, especially when discussing his superman.
-Heidegger is an ironist because he has mostly rejected metaphysics, but his discussion of elementary words forces him to propose a generality that cannot be considered contingent or ironic.
+Heidegger is an ironist because he has mostly rejected metaphysics and its conception of language as a means to an end, but his discussion of elementary words forces him to propose a "universal litany" (or "universal poem"), that does not exist, because every great ironic "poet-thinker" (such as Nietzsche, Proust and Heidegger) has a very particular, subjective and contingent one.

 6) From ironist theory to private allusions: Derrida

 For Rorty, Derrida most perfectly typifies the ironist.
-In his The Post Card: From Socrates to Freud and Beyond, especially, Derrida free-associates about theori"zers" instead of theories, thus preventing him from discussing metaphysics at all.
+In his The Post Card: From Socrates to Freud and Beyond, especially, Derrida free-associates about "theorizers" instead of theories, thus preventing him from discussing metaphysics at all.
 This keeps Derrida contingent, and maintains Derrida's ability to recreate his past so that his past does not create him.
 Derrida is, therefore, autonomous and self-creating, two properties which Rorty considers most valuable to a private ironist.
 While Derrida does not discuss philosophies per se, he responds, reacts, and is primarily concerned with philosophy.
 Because he is contained in this philosophical tradition, he is still a philosopher, even if he does not philosophize.